Andy-Python-Programmer/dino/README.md

 // Load and create the database if does not exist db.load();

-// Insert values in the db in the format of key, value

 // Create a new sub Tree in the main Tree of the db let mut data_tree = Tree::new();